-North South Foundation – In existence since 1989, the North South Foundation sponsors numerous academic competitions – including spelling, geography, vocabulary, math, and even neurology – open to Indian American students, and funds scholarships for students in India.
+North South Foundation – In existence since 1989, the North South Foundation sponsors numerous academic competitions – including spelling, geography, vocabulary, math, and even neurology.
+The NSF competitions are open to students of South Asian descent, and proceeds help fund scholarships for students in India.

-Met-Life South Asian Spelling Bee – Another spelling bee circuit, its purpose is to “search for the best speller of English words in the South Asian-American community.”
+Met-Life South Asian Spelling Bee – Another spelling bee circuit open to students of South Asian descent, its purpose is to “search for the best speller of English words in the South Asian-American community.”

 North America Spelling Champion Challenge – This spelling bee, an offshoot of the Spelling Bee of China since 2016, provides North American spellers a chance to compete with Chinese spellers each July in Towson, MD and Riverside, CA. The NASCC also includes a week-long camp for beginner and intermediate spellers to hone their skills before taking on more advanced spellers in a weekend competition.

 Word of the Day – Trying to expand your vocabulary and spelling prowess, one word at a time?
 This website, courtesy of Merriam-Webster, can certainly help.
 You can also subscribe to the podcast, narrated by Peter Sokolowski, lexicographer and editor-at-large for Merriam-Webster.
-(The link to the podcast is toward the bottom of the WOTD page.)
+(The link to the podcast is beneath the video.)

 Vocabulary.com – A great website for helping with learning…well…vocabulary!
 Very interactive and a valuable resource.

-Hexco – Perhaps the oldest and most well-established of spelling bee preparation companies, this Texas-based group has been distributing a wide variety of spelling materials since 1983 – not just for students, but for pronouncers as well.
+Hexco – The most well-established of spelling bee preparation companies, this Texas-based business has been distributing a variety of spelling materials since 1983.
 Hexco now offers materials for academic competitions of all sorts, but remains true to its spelling roots; it has offered spelling coaching packages for years as well.

-Spellbound – A respectful, winsome, and often hilarious documentary from 2002 by Jeffrey Blitz that follows eight students on their various and sometimes profoundly different journeys to the 1999 Scripps National Spelling Bee.
-An Oscar nominee for best documentary feature, Spellbound is essential watching for anyone even slightly interested in “stepping up to the microphone” — not to mention their families.
-(Word to the wise: words from this movie find their way onto the national word list from time to time!)
+Spellbound – A respectful, winsome, and often hilarious documentary from 2002 by Jeffrey Blitz.
+This movie follows eight students on their various and sometimes profoundly different journeys to the 1999 Scripps National Spelling Bee.
+An Oscar nominee for best documentary feature, Spellbound is essential watching for anyone interested in “stepping up to the microphone.

-Akeelah and the Bee – Another excellent and essential movie from 2006 about a girl from south central L.A. whose unusual talent for spelling is discovered and nurtured by teachers and a demanding but fair coach, but who suffers considerable resistance from classmates and even – or especially – her family.
+Akeelah and the Bee – Another excellent movie from 2006 about a girl from south central L.A. whose unusual talent for spelling is discovered by teachers and nurtured by a demanding coach.
+However, she suffers considerable resistance from classmates and even her family.
 Cameos abound, including Katie Kerwin McCrimmon (1979 Scripps NSB winner and past ESPN bee commentator), Dr. Jacques Bailly (1980 Scripps NSB winner and current pronouncer), and George Hornedo, a Scripps national competitor in 2004 and 2005.

 Breaking the Bee – This insightful and fascinating documentary from 2018 explores the dominance of spellers of South Asian descent in spelling bee culture nowadays.
 Since 1999, the vast majority of Scripps NSB winners have been Indian-American – including an unbroken streak from 2008 to 2018.
 This movie helps to answer the question why.

-A Boy Named Charlie Brown – An oldie but a goodie.
-Dating back to 1969, the first feature movie based on the Peanuts comic strip follows our favorite blockhead as he is persuaded to enter his school spelling bee…and wins!
-Suddenly, Charlie Brown is confronted with the prospect of competing in the National Spelling Bee.
+A Boy Named Charlie Brown – Dating back to 1969, this is an oldie but a goodie.
+The first feature movie based on the Peanuts comic strip follows our favorite blockhead as he enters his school spelling bee…and wins!
+Suddenly, Charlie Brown is confronted with competing in the National Spelling Bee.
 How far can he go?
 Can Snoopy, his trusted beagle, be the key to his success?

-A List of Things Thrown Five Minutes Ago – This randomly titled and very prolific blog contains perhaps the most assiduous, detailed National Spelling Bee blogging on the internet.
-If you’re not lucky enough to be in Washington for the competition itself, watching the bee on ESPN and reading this blog is the next best thing.
+A List of Things Thrown Five Minutes Ago – This randomly titled blog contains the most detailed National Spelling Bee blogging on the internet.
+If you can’t be in Washington for the national bee, watching the bee on ESPN and reading this blog is the next best thing.

 Scripps National Spelling Bee on Flickr – Here’s the Brobdingnagian collection of thousands of pictures taken of the National Spelling Bee.
 The collection dates back to 2011, and photos are taken by official Bee photographer Mark Bowen.